clmarr/DiaSim/README.FLLex.md

 * Innovations in any period except Latin.
 * Any and all innovations based on building off of previous words.
 These include but are not limited to deverbalizations, suffixations, prefixations, blends/portmanteaus, compounds, and other similar sorts of derivations.
-* "Refections" as per Rey, i.e. where sounds were reinserted under the influence of the (known or percieved, correctly or not) etymological origin form.
+* "Refections" as per Rey, i.e. where sounds were reinserted under the influence of the (known or perceived, correctly or not) etymological origin form.
 * Words effected by syntactically-motivated phenomena that are NOT phonologically mediated.
 However, when these phenomena occurred during the Latin stage and were mediated through stress in a predictable way, as described by Pope, they may still be included simply by changing the stress values of the Latin citation forms.
 Almost all cases of this